lisambrster/LineageConstructionUsingSimulatedAnnealing/README.md

 sbatch -p ccb RunFeatures.sh

--- this can take a few hours since it needs to read each of your label and raw images -- this will make the Features.json file in your Output_Path
+-- this can take a few hours since it needs to read each of your label and raw images -- this will make the Features.json file in your output_dir

 (4)